MA in Law

 Help and advice

-The School of Law boasts its own dedicated careers adviser based in Bartolome House.
-Louise Glover is a qualified solicitor, with City and regional experience.
+Louise Glover, the academic Employability Lead for the School and a qualified solicitor with City and regional experience, works closely with the University Careers Service and local and national firms of solicitors and organisations linked with the legal profession.
 Having taught law and legal practice at Sheffield for many years she has extensive experience supporting students with careers advice and coordinating a range of employability and skills workshops, designed to help you succeed.

 Louise works closely with the University Careers Service and local firms and organisations linked with the legal profession.